LivingCryogen/Hazard/README.md

 In this case, there is one caveat: The start-up project for a WPF application could be separated from the three layers, but as is sometimes done for convenience, it is incorporated into the "View" Project for this solution because the DI system is housed in App.xaml.cs.

 ## Feature Highlights
+1. An Application Registry which registers classes and associated objects, like string names, data converters, etc. Combined with reflection, enables runtime operations for, e.g., loading assets.
+(Hazard_Shared.Services.Registry)
+2.

 ## Notable Features
 **Model**